evancornett/cornettlab/index.md

 {% capture text %}

-The Cornett Lab is a group of researchers at Indiana University School of Medicine in Indianapolis, Indiana.
-The lab is based in the Department of Biochemistry and Molecular Biology and is associated with the Indiana University Simon Comprehensive Cancer Center (IUSCC), Stark Neuroscience Research Institute (SNRI), and the Indiana University Center for Computational Biology and Bioinformatics (CCBB).
+The Cornett Lab is a group of researchers at the [Indiana University School of Medicine](https://medicine.iu.edu/) in Indianapolis, Indiana.
+The lab is based in the [Department of Biochemistry and Molecular Biology](https://medicine.iu.edu/biochemistry-molecular-biology) and is associated with the [Indiana University Simon Comprehensive Cancer Center (IUSCC)](https://cancer.iu.edu/index.html), [Stark Neurosciences Research Institute (SNRI)](https://medicine.iu.edu/research-centers/neurosciences), and the [Indiana University Center for Computational Biology and Bioinformatics (CCBB)](https://medicine.iu.edu/research-centers/computational-biology-bioinformatics).

 {%
   include button.html
   link="team"
-  text="Meet the Cornett Lab!"
+  text="Meet the Cornett Lab"
   icon="fa-solid fa-arrow-right"
   flip=true